microsoft/Federal-App-Innovation-Community/topics/power-platform/solutions/powerpages-gbyte-fileupload-datalake/README.md

    1. Download the solution.zip file to your local hard drive.
    2. In the Power Apps Studio select your newly created environment
    3. Select Soluions/Import Solution to import the downloaded solution
        1. When promted enter the connecttion info from your environenment previously created
+6. Publish the Solution
+7. Test the Solution